 - Continental Resources in Oklahoma City - $4,802 million revenue

 Doug Lawler, the CEO of Chesapeake Energy, began his career by earning a bachelor’s degree from the Colorado School of Mines and his MBA from the Jones Graduate School of Business in Rice University.

 With his MBA, he went on to become the Vice President of Corporate Planning and Operations for the Southern and Appalachia Region, the Vice President of International operations for Anadarko, the Senior Vice President of International Operations for Anadarko, and finally, the Chief Executive Officer and President of Chesapeake Energy.

-You don’t have to become the CEO of Oklahoma’s top company to earn a great salary in the state, however.
-The expertise students develop while in business school prepares them to enter specialized business occupations at a variety of levels, all of which pay above-average salaries.
+You don’t have to become the CEO of Oklahoma’s top company to earn great wages in the state, however.
+The expertise students develop while in business school prepares them to enter specialized business occupations at a variety of levels, all of which pay above-average wage.

-In 2014, the US Department of Labor’s Bureau of Labor Statistics published median salaries for a number of corporate positions in Oklahoma:
+In 2014, the US Department of Labor’s Bureau of Labor Statistics published the median income for a number of corporate positions in Oklahoma: